7 Best JSON Editor Extensions for VS Code in 2026 (Free & Powerful)

 | Fix JSON | No | No | No | No | Yes | Repairing malformed JSON |

-Learn the breadcrumb navigation.
-VS Code shows a breadcrumb trail at the top of the editor showing your position in the JSON structure (e.g., root > users > [0] > address).
-Click any part of the breadcrumb to jump to that level.
-This is faster than scrolling for deep structures.
+VS Code displays a breadcrumb trail at the top of the editor showing your position in the JSON structure (example: root > users > [0] > address).
+Click any breadcrumb segment to jump to that level, which is usually faster than scrolling when a file is deeply nested.

-Don't paste sensitive data into web-based tools.
-Extensions like JSON Hero that connect to external services are convenient, but don't use them for JSON containing API keys, tokens, passwords, or personal data.
-Use offline extensions or the built-in features instead.
+Never paste sensitive data into web based tools.
+Extensions like JSON Hero that connect to external services are convenient, but not appropriate for JSON containing API keys, tokens, passwords, or personal data.
+Use offline extensions or built in features instead.

-Know when to use an external tool.
-VS Code handles JSON files up to several megabytes without issue.
+VS Code handles JSON files up to several megabytes without issues.
 Beyond that, performance degrades.
-For very large files (50 MB+), dedicated tools like Dadroit JSON Viewer or command-line tools like jq handle them better.
+For very large files (50 MB+), dedicated tools like Dadroit JSON Viewer or command line jq often handle them better.

 Frequently Asked Questions

-What's the best VS Code extension for JSON overall?
+What's the optimal VS Code extension for JSON overall?

 Press Shift + Alt + F (Windows/Linux) or Shift + Option + F (Mac).
-This works out of the box.
-If you have Prettier installed, it will use Prettier's formatting rules instead of the built-in formatter.
+It works immediately without extra configuration.
+If Prettier is installed and set as the default formatter, the same shortcut formats with Prettier rules instead of the built in formatter.

-JSON Crack shows a node-based graph visualization of your JSON structure.
-JSON Hero shows a column-based explorer similar to macOS Finder.
-JSON Crack works offline; JSON Hero sends data to a web service.
-Try both and see which navigation style you prefer.
+JSON Crack provides a node based graph visualization of your JSON structure.
+JSON Hero provides a column based explorer similar to macOS Finder.
+JSON Crack works offline, while JSON Hero sends data to a web service, so treat it as off limits for sensitive JSON.

-How do I handle very large JSON files in VS Code?
+How to handle very large JSON files in VS Code?

-Can I convert JSON to other formats in VS Code?
+Can VS Code convert JSON to other formats?

 Yes.
-The JSON to CSV extension handles CSV conversion.
+JSON to CSV handles CSV conversion.
 For JSON to YAML, the YAML extension by Red Hat includes conversion commands.
-For JSON to XML, look for dedicated conversion extensions on the marketplace, though this is less commonly needed.
+JSON to XML is less common, but dedicated conversion extensions exist on the marketplace.

 Related Reading